Auto Liability Insurance

-- Your vehicle's insurance and registration must always be in exactly the same name and address.
+- Your vehicle's insurance and registration must always be in exactly the same name.
 You should always carry the insurance ID card in your vehicle.

-- The insurance coverage must be obtained from a company licensed by the NYS Department of Financial Services.
+- The insurance coverage must be obtained from a company licensed by the NYS Department of Financial Services and authorized by DMV.
 Out-of-state insurance is not acceptable.

 When your vehicle becomes insured, your insurance company must file your coverage electronically with the Department of Motor Vehicles (DMV).
 Your company also will issue you an insurance identification card so you can register your vehicle at the DMV.
 However, your insurance ID card alone does not prove you have coverage.
-State law requires both paper proof and electronic filing of coverage.
+State law requires electronic filing of coverage by your insurance company.

 What Happens If My Vehicle Doesn't Have Liability Coverage?

 Your insurance company must notify the DMV electronically every time you obtain motor vehicle insurance liability coverage and whenever your coverage has ended.
 This also is true whether you have changed your insurance company or registered a replacement vehicle, or if your coverage has been reinstated.
 If your insurance company does not properly notify the DMV electronically, your vehicle registration will be suspended and your driver license could also become suspended.

 How Would Driving Without Insurance Affect My Driver License?

 Your driver license and vehicle registration will be revoked for at least one year if the DMV receives information that you were involved in a traffic crash while driving a motor vehicle not covered by liability insurance.
 Your license and registration will also be revoked for at least one year if someone else driving your uninsured vehicle is involved in a traffic crash and is convicted of operating without insurance.